 Subpart A. Data practices laws.
-Government data maintained on System information technology is subject to data practices laws, including the Minnesota Government Data Practices Act and the federal Family Educational Rights and Privacy Act, to the same extent as they would be if kept in any other medium.
+Government data maintained on system information technology is subject to data practices laws, including the Minnesota Government Data Practices Act and the federal Family Educational Rights and Privacy Act, to the same extent as they would be if kept in any other medium.
 Users are responsible for handling government data to which they have access or control in accordance with applicable data practices laws.

-Subpart B. Record retention schedules.
-Official college or university records created or maintained electronically are subject to the requirements of the Official Records Act, Minnesota Statutes section 138.17 to the same extent as official records in any other media.
+Subpart B. Records retention schedules.
+Official college or university records created or maintained electronically are subject to the requirements of the Official Records Act, Minnesota Statutes, §138.17, to the same extent as official records in any other media.
 Official records must be retained in accordance with the applicable approved records retention schedule appropriate for the type, nature, and content of the record.
 Willful improper disposal of official records may subject an employee to disciplinary action.

 Part 8.
 College and University Policies and Procedures.

-Colleges and universities and the Office of the Chancellor, must adopt policies and procedures consistent with Policy 5.22 and this procedure:
+Colleges and universities must adopt policies, procedures and guidelines consistent with Board Policy 5.22 and this procedure:

-- a. for reporting possible illegal activities to appropriate authorities; - b. to implement state and System security policies, procedures, standards and guidelines to protect the integrity of System information technology and its users' accounts; - c. to ensure that government data in electronic format is handled in accordance with its classification under the Minnesota Government Data Practices Act, Family Education Rights and Privacy Act, and other applicable law or policies; - d. to specify the name and contact information of the official to be contacted by users and others if they have questions, concerns or problems regarding the use of System information technology or concerning intended or unintended interruptions of service; - e. for reviewing requests to use the trademarks or logos of the college, university or Northland Community and Technical College; and - f. to provide information and education to users concerning applicable information technology policies and procedures; - g. for identifying the official(s) designated to make decisions regarding approved hardware or software use.
+- a. for breach notification or reporting possible illegal activities to appropriate authorities; - b. to implement state and system security policies, procedures, and guidelines to protect the integrity of system information technology and its users' accounts;

+- c. to establish reasonable use and access procedures for handling government data in electronic form consistent with its classification under the Minnesota Government Data Practices Act, Family Educational Rights and Privacy Act, and other applicable law or policies; - d. to specify the name and contact information of the official to be contacted by users and others to address questions, concerns or problems regarding the use of system information technology or concerning intended or unintended interruptions of service; - e. for reviewing requests to use the trademarks or logos of the college, university or Minnesota State Colleges and Universities; - f. to provide information and education to users concerning applicable information technology policies, procedures and guidelines; - g. for identifying the official(s) designated to make decisions regarding approved hardware or software use.

 Part 9.
 Enforcement.

-Conduct which involves the use of information resources to violate a System policy or procedure, or state or federal law, or to violate another's rights, is a serious abuse subject to limitation or termination of user privileges and appropriate disciplinary action, legal action, or both.
+Conduct that involves the use of system information technology resources to violate a system policy or procedure, or state or federal law, or to violate another's rights, is a serious abuse subject to limitation or termination of user privileges and appropriate disciplinary action, legal action, or both.

 Subpart A. Access Limitations.
-Northland Community and Technical College reserves the right to temporarily restrict or prohibit use of its System information technology by any user without notice, if it is determined necessary for business purposes.
+Minnesota State Colleges and Universities reserves the right to temporarily restrict or prohibit use of its system information technology by any user without notice, if it is determined necessary for business purposes.

 Subpart B. Repeat violations of copyright laws.
-Northland Community and Technical College may permanently deny use of System information technology by any individual determined to be a repeat violator of copyright laws governing Internet use.
+Minnesota State Colleges and Universities may permanently deny use of system information technology by any individual determined to be a repeat violator of copyright or other laws governing Internet use.

 Subpart C. Disciplinary proceedings.
-Alleged violations shall be addressed through applicable System procedures, including but not limited to System Procedure 1.B.1.1 to address allegations of illegal discrimination and harassment; student conduct code for other allegations against students; or the applicable collective bargaining agreement or personnel plan for other allegations involving employees.
-Continued use of System information technology is a privilege subject to limitation, modification, or termination.
+Alleged violations shall be addressed through applicable system procedures, including but not limited to System Procedure 1B.1.1, to address allegations of illegal discrimination and harassment; student conduct code for other allegations against students; or the applicable collective bargaining agreement or personnel plan for other allegations involving employees.
+Continued use of system information technology is a privilege subject to limitation, modification, or termination.

 Subpart D. Sanctions.
-Willful or intentional violations of this policy are considered to be misconduct under applicable student and employee conduct standards.
-Users who violate this policy may be denied access to System information technology and may be subject to other penalties and disciplinary action, both within and outside of the System.
-Discipline for violations of this policy may include any action up to and including termination or expulsion.
+Willful or intentional violations of this procedure are considered to be misconduct under applicable student and employee conduct standards.
+Users who violate this procedure may be denied access to system information technology and may be subject to other penalties and disciplinary action, both within and outside of the system.
+Discipline for violations of this procedure may include any action up to and including termination or expulsion.